ingo/ingo.github.io/_recipes/catalan_escalivada.md

 ---
 author: Heather Eddy
 category: Entrees
-description: A simple solution for summer eggplants, peppers, and onions.
-This silken mélange of vegetables is a non-recipe recipe that you can adjust based on whatever you need to use up.
+description: "A simple solution for summer eggplants, peppers, and onions.
+This silken\
+  \ m\xE9lange of vegetables is a non-recipe recipe that you can adjust based on whatever\
+  \ you need to use up."
 image: catalan_escalivada.jpg
 image_attribution: Emma Fishman
 image_source: https://www.bonappetit.com/contributor/heather-eddy
 size: Varies
 source: https://www.bonappetit.com/contributor/heather-eddy
 time: 2 hours
-title: Catalàn Escalivada
+title: "Catal\xE0n Escalivada"
-veggie: ✓
+veggie: "\u2713"
 ---
 Heather Eddy's love for the late summer farmers market is evident in her feverish acquisition of produce.
 To avoid overwhelm, she quickly turns her haul into simple dishes that are not only delicious but also take up less fridge space.
 One of her favorite dishes to make is the Catalàn Escalivada, a silken mélange of peppers, eggplant, and onion.